Dwijad/Dockerize-Kafka-Connect/README.md

-# Dockerize Confluent Kafka Connect Worker
+# Dockerize Confluent Kafka Connect

 Build and run docker image for secured confluent kafka Connect worker in your local docker environment with Debzeium MySQL connector and JDBC source/sink connector.
 Run the docker image using docker CLI or use a kubernetes manifest to create kafka connect cluster in a distributed way.